Subsections in this lesson are:

-Nouns are naming words for people, animals, places, things, and qualities.
-In fact, they name everything around us including those that are invisible (wind, gas).
-A noun can be recognized by the determiners - the, a, an, some, this, etc - that come before it.
+Nouns are any naming words for people, animals, places, things, ideas, and qualities.
+In fact, they name everything around us including those that are invisible (wind, gas, vapour).

 A noun in a sentence can be recognized by the word called determiner or an adjective that comes before it.
 The determiner (articles are also determiners) can be one of the following with the nouns are in bold:

 - Articles: the, a, an (the duck, a hen, an egg)